SilentVoid13/Templater/INTERNAL_TEMPLATES.md

 Here are some basic rules in order to keep the code clean:

-- Your internal template function name should be prefixed with the keyword `tp_` and have the same name as your template keyword (e.g. `tp_title` function for the `title` keyword).
+- Your internal template function name should be prefixed with the keyword `tp_` and have the same name as your template keyword (e.g. `tp_title` function name for the `title` keyword).

 Just submit a [pull request](https://github.com/SilentVoid13/Templater/pulls) when you're finished, I'll try to be as reactive as possible.